mulaxn/COMP4300_Project/2025-11-04 - Proposal/README.md

 ## Introduction
 [Game Name] will be a platformer with two-dimensional, side-scroller graphics style.
 Players of [Game Name] will explore multiple distinctly-styled stages where they will fight enemies using a customizable wand.
 Their goal is to bring order to chaos by defeating a boss on each stage; the catch is, each boss is a different data structure encountered in Computer Science that must be properly interacted with in order to progress to the next stage.
 While being a standalone game in its own right, [Game Name] can also serve as a sort of learning tool for some simple CS data structures (think stacks, queues, etc.) by way of defeating the bosses and hence progressing through the game.

 [Game Name] will facilitate players' traversal of each level by giving them the ability to upgrade their wands by essentially building them up from a basic projectile weapon.
 Players will be able to obtain upgrades such as increased bullet speed, enemy lock-on, wall penetration and more.
 Each upgrade can stack and ultimately allow players to shape their wand in the way that fulfills their preferred play style.
-Upgrades can be obtained **throughout each level through a randomized list (discuss with group)** .
+Upgrades are randomized and can be obtained either in static locations or as drops from enemies.

 **The overall theme of the game blends magic and computer science, creating a light-hearted but chaotic world where coding logic makes every spell.
 The game‚Äôs tone will be playful and slightly humorous, with logical puzzles and data-structure-inspired bosses that make the experience both fun and educational.**